mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 ## The Machine Learning Lifecycle (And Why It Matters)

 Before we get too deep, let’s zoom out for a second.
-Every AI feature you build goes through a lifecycle—just like regular software, but with a few extra twists:
+Every AI feature you build goes through a lifecycle.
+Just like regular software, but with a few extra twists:

 1. **Data Collection & Labeling**: Gathering and prepping the data your model will learn from (and yes, data quality matters more than you think).
 2. **Training**: Teaching the model to do its thing.